Tag: ZEN smoke alarms

 STEP 3: Use a 5mm drill bit to drill a pilot hole at each pencil location marked on the ceiling.
 Now insert an anchor plug into each pilot hole and use the two screws to affix the mounting bracket to the chosen position.

-STEP 4: Press the ZEN Smoke Alarm to the mounting bracket and firmly rotate clockwise to lock it in place onto the bracket.
+STEP 4: Press the ZEN Smoke Alarm to the mounting bracket and gently rotate clockwise to lock it in place onto the bracket.

 STEP 5: Push the surface of the ZEN Smoke Alarm (test button) to ensure it is working properly.
 If you have more than one interconnected smoke detector, then the others in the same group will also activate within approximately 10 seconds (this is normal).
-Allow all the interconnected smoke alarms to finish their full test cycle without pressing any other buttons – they will all stop automatically after approximately 10 seconds.
+Allow all the interconnected ZEN Smoke Alarms to finish their full test cycle without pressing any other buttons – they will all stop automatically after approximately 10 seconds.

 Where Should I Install

-Interconnected smoke alarms should be placed inside every bedroom and the interconnecting hallway outside the bedrooms – if there is no common hallway outside the bedrooms then install a smoke alarm on the nearest route of exit or travel path from the dwelling.
-If it is a multi-story dwelling then there must be at least one smoke alarm installed on every level of the property.
+Interconnected photoelectric ZEN Smoke Alarms should be placed inside every bedroom and the interconnecting hallway outside the bedrooms – if there is no common hallway outside the bedrooms then install a smoke alarm on the nearest route of exit or travel path from the dwelling.
+If it is a multi-story dwelling then there must be at least one photoelectric smoke alarm installed on every level of the property.

 WARNING – Do Not Use These Products